YassineNJ/Pair-of-Images-Classification/README.md

-This repository contains the report of a challenge called : Pair of images classification
+This repository contains the report of the challenge called : Pair of images classification

 ## Challenge description: